Rational Solutions of Parametric First-Order Algebraic Differential Equations: Introduction

 \section{Introduction}

-Let $\K$ be a computable field of characteristic zero and let $b_1,\ldots,b_m$ be some transcendental constants over $\K$.
-Let $f_1(x),\ldots,f_l(x)$ be some transcendental or algebraic elements.
-In this work we study first-order algebraic differential equations (AODE) with functional coefficients of the form
+Let $\K$ be a computable field of characteristic zero and let $a_1,\ldots,a_n$ be unspecified parameters that eventually will take values in the algebraic closure $\overline{\K}$ of $\K$.
+Let In this work we study first-order algebraic differential equations (AODE) of the form